Braneworld Dark Energy in light of DESI DR2: Observational Constraints from DESI DR2

 In order to further gauge the viability of the models in the context of observed data, we perform a Markov Chain Monte Carlo (MCMC) analysis using a combination of the following most recent cosmological datasets\,:

 \begin{itemize}

 \item[] \textit{Type Ia Supernovae (SNe Ia)}: We make use of the Union~3 compilation \cite{Rubin:2023ovl}, which is based on a collection of 2087 Type~Ia supernovae in the redshift range $0.05 < z < 2.26$.
 The data comprise 22 distance modulus values, determined through the implementation of the Unity~1.5 Bayesian hierarchical framework, which allows for constraint of the expansion history through the luminosity distance $D_L(z)$.
+In our analysis we marginalize over the B-band absolute magnitude, $M_B$.
 Though there are differences between the methodology and results from the three latest supernovae compilations (Union-3, Pantheon+ \cite{Brout:2022vxf} and DES 5-year \cite{DES:2024tys}), they have been shown to display a degree of consistency such that we do not expect our results to change if we were to use one of the other ones instead \cite{Matthewson_2025}.
 Here we select Union-3 because of the relative computational ease that arises by virtue of the smaller associated covariance matrix.

 \item[] \textit{Baryon Acoustic Oscillations (BAO)}: Using the DESI DR2 \cite{DESI:2025zgx}, we gain access to further constraints on the expansion history through the Hubble distance $D_H(z)$, the angular diameter distance $D_M(z)$ and the angle-averaged distance $D_V(z)$.
 The first two kinds of distance measurements are collected in six redshifts in the range $0.51 < z < 2.33$, while the angle-averaged measurement has an effective redshift of $z = 0.295$.